sj1999-BIT/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes about the command format:**<br>
-This section consists of important note for _WedFast_ command to function properly.<br>
+This section consists of important notes for _WedFast_ commands to function properly.<br>
-Rest assured that this guide will provide example to help you better understand each important note below.
+Rest assured that this guide will provide examples to help you better understand each important note below.
 </div>

 No.  | **Note**                                                                                                                                           | **Example**
 :---:| :------------------------------------------------------------------------------------------------------------------------------------------------- | :-----------------------------
-1    | Words in `UPPER_CASE` are the parameters you need to supplied                                                                                      | In `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.
+1    | Words in `UPPER_CASE` are the parameters you need to supply                                                                                      | In `add n/NAME`, `NAME` is a parameter that can be used as `add n/John Doe`.
 2    | Items in square brackets are optional.                                                                                                             | `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.
 3    | Items with `…`​ after them can be used multiple times including zero times.                                                                     | `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `t/friend`, `t/friend t/family` etc.
 4    | Parameters can be in any order.                                                                                                                    | If the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.